For many women, having a baby is the most significant physical, social and emotional upheaval they have ever experienced.

 - Good mothers don’t have negative feelings towards their children

-- All other women are coping well
+- All other women don’t have any mental health problems and are coping well.

 - Feeling unable to cope

-- Pre-occupied with obsessive or morbid thoughts
+- Pre-occupation with obsessive or morbid thoughts

 - Thoughts of harm to yourself or your baby